sh1boot/sh1boot.github.io/_posts/2024-05-08-pick-resistant-lock.md

 layout: post
 title:  A pick-resistant lock design
 description: A simple design for a pick-resistant pin tumbler lock using non-circular gears.
-tags: lockpicking locksport security non-circular-gears
+tags: lockpicking locksport security non-circular-gears not-just-software
 draft: true
 ---
 There are a fair few attempts at "unpickable" locks out there, and overall I